 - fresh chopped parsley - to garnish

-- Add 1 teaspoon of olive oil to a large heavy-bottomed Dutch oven or saucepot set over medium-high heat.
+- Add one teaspoon of olive oil to a large heavy-bottomed Dutch oven or saucepot set over medium-high heat.
 Brown the ground beef and sprinkle with salt and pepper, to season.
-Once cooked, transfer beef to a fine mesh strainer to drain.
+Once cooked, transfer the beef to a fine mesh strainer to drain.
 Set aside.

-- Add the ground beef back to the pot immediately reduce heat to low.
+- Add the ground beef back to the pot and immediately reduce the heat to low.
 Cover your pot with a tight-fitting lid and allow your soup to simmer for 10-15 minutes.

 - As the soup simmers, cook the macaroni noodles until al dente.
 Drain and set aside.